 FOCUS ON THE MASTER PLAN: ONE ACADIANA - 55 BY 25 INITIATIVE

-Dr. Natalie Harder, Mr. Jim Bernard, and Dr. Anna Osland presented an overview of One Acadiana's 55 by 25 Initiative.
-Regent David and Dr. Reed commended One Acadiana on their excellent work, noting that this is the only region in the state with an attainment goal.
+Dr. Natalie Harder, Mr. Jim Bernard, and Dr. Anna Osland presented an overview of One work, noting that this is the only region in the state with an attainment goal.